zbanack/shampoo/README.md

 #### Sound
 A string that must resolve to a valid sound name.
 If no such sound can be resolved, `undefined` is returned.

+#### Canvas
+A string that must resolve to a valid canvas file name.
+If no such sound can be resolved, `undefined` is returned.

 ### Tags